krishauser/GEMstack/testing/spawn_carla_generic/recording.md

   Id: 191 Location: (5554.23, 13046, 0.0272141) Rotation: (0, 0, -179.68)
 Frame 80 at 1.21633 seconds
   Id: 191 Location: (5554.23, 13046, 0.0236549) Rotation: (0, 0, -179.68)

+---

+Run tes_recorder.py to record to file ../recordigns/recording.json Run manual_contraol_spawn_point.py to spawn a car at the location in the recording file.